TILES CALCULATION - HOW DO YOU CALCULATE THE NUMBER OF FLOOR TILES REQUIRED?

 • Lastly, divide the area of the bathroom by the area of the tile: 1,152/140 = 9 tiles needed (rounded up)

-If you don't want to do all these calculations, you can find a floor tile calculator square foot easily online to do all the tile calculations for you.
+If you don't want to do all these calculations, you can find a floor tile or wall tiles calculator square foot easily online to do all the tile calculations for you.

-The final and most important step is to order some additional tiles to ensure full coverage since you need to account for cuts, wastage, and probable breakage when you trim tiles to fit.
+The final and most important step is to order some additional tiles to ensure full coverage.
+You also need to account for cuts, wastage, and probable breakage when you trim tiles to fit.

 FAQs